frctl/fractal-docs/docs/guide/integration/build-tools.md

 ## NPM Scripts

-Because the locally-installed Fractal module also includes the ~@TODOLINK @cli', 'CLI tool') }} binary, you can use it in your NPM scripts to provide a convenient way to run CLI tasks without having to have the Fractal CLI tool installed globally.
+Because the locally-installed Fractal module also includes the [CLI tool](../cli/) binary, you can use it in your NPM scripts to provide a convenient way to run CLI tasks without having to have the Fractal CLI tool installed globally.

 An example `package.json` file may therefore look like this: